I’ve always said that if someone gave me a good enough reason to ditch toast with my morning omelette – I would.

 To note, this has been my experience with grains but it may not be yours.
 The best diet for you is the one that works for you – know one else.

 My suggestion?
-If you’re struggling with your weight and yet ‘doing everything right’ give this a go and I promise your health with not go against the grain.
+If you’re struggling with your weight and yet ‘doing everything right’ give this a go and I promise your health will not go against the grain.